OCA/l10n-italy/l10n_it_edi_extension/readme/DESCRIPTION.md

    - `<StabileOrganizzazione>`: represents the data of the seller/provider's permanent establishment in Italy if different from the registered office
    - `<Causale>`: in this case there is no specific field, but it transcribes the "Terms and conditions" of the invoice.
    - `<Art73>`: indicates if the document was issued according to methods and terms established by ministerial decree pursuant to article 73 of DPR 633/72
+   - `<AltriDatiGestionali>` (2.2.1.16): additional management data that can be manually entered on each invoice line and exported to the FatturaPA XML file.
+Each entry includes:
+     - `<TipoDato>`: data type (max 10 characters, required)
+     - `<RiferimentoTesto>`: text reference (max 60 characters)
+     - `<RiferimentoNumero>`: numeric reference (up to 8 decimal places)
+     - `<RiferimentoData>`: date reference
+     - To add this data, open the invoice line and fill in the "Other Management Data" section.
    - `<IndirizzoResa>`: represents the shipping address of the goods.

 3. Improvements in XML invoice import: